NVIDIA/spark-rapids/docs/compatibility.md

 ## Regular Expressions

-### regexp_replace

-The RAPIDS Accelerator for Apache Spark currently supports string literal matches, not wildcard matches for the `regexp_replace` function and will fall back to CPU if a regular expression pattern is provided.

-### RLike

-The GPU implementation of `RLike` has the following known issues where behavior is not consistent with Apache Spark and this expression is disabled by default.
-It can be enabled setting `spark.rapids.sql.expression.RLike=true`.
+The following Apache Spark regular expression functions and expressions are supported on the GPU:

+- `RLIKE`
+- `regexp`
+- `regexp_like`
+- `regexp_replace`

+These operations are disabled by default because of known incompatibilities between the Java regular expression engine that Spark uses and the cuDF regular expression engine on the GPU, and also because the regular expression kernels can potentially have high memory overhead.

+These operations can be enabled on the GPU with the following configuration settings:

+- `spark.rapids.sql.expression.RLike=true` (for `RLIKE`, `regexp`, and `regexp_like`)
+- `spark.rapids.sql.expression.RegExpReplace=true` for `regexp_replace`

+Even when these expressions are enabled, there are instances where regular expression operations will fall back to CPU when the RAPIDS Accelerator determines that a pattern is either unsupported or would produce incorrect results on the GPU.

+Here are some examples of regular expression patterns that are not supported on the GPU and will fall back to the CPU.

+- Lazy quantifiers, such as `a*?`
+- Possessive quantifiers, such as `a*+`
+- Character classes that use union, intersection, or subtraction semantics, such as `[a-d[m-p]]`, `[a-z&&[def]]`, or `[a-z&&[^bc]]`
+- Word and non-word boundaries, `\b` and `\B`
+- Empty groups: `()`
+- Regular expressions containing null characters (unless the pattern is a simple literal string)
+- Beginning-of-line and end-of-line anchors (`^` and `$`) are not supported in some contexts, such as when combined
+- with a choice (`^|a`) or when used anywhere in `regexp_replace` patterns.

+In addition to these cases that can be detected, there is also one known issue that can cause incorrect results:

-- `$` does not match the end of string if the string ends with a line-terminator ([cuDF issue #9620](https://github.com/rapidsai/cudf/issues/9620))
+- `$` does not match the end of a string if the string ends with a line-terminator ([cuDF issue #9620](https://github.com/rapidsai/cudf/issues/9620))

-`RLike` will fall back to CPU if any regular expressions are detected that are not supported on the GPU or would produce different results on the GPU.
+Work is ongoing to increase the range of regular expressions that can run on the GPU.

 ## Timestamps